 Bernard Baruch said it best with these words: “Be who you are and say what you feel, because those who mind don’t matter and those who matter don’t mind.”

 Keep in mind that is your duty to be true to yourself, to accept every flaw you have and provide yourself the love you deserve.
 If you have a path set for yourself, walk on it.
 Don’t wait for others to walk alongside.
 If certain people don’t agree with the way you live your life, that’s their problem, not yours.

 4. What other people think of you is none of your business.

-In The Tao Te Ching (500BC), a work many consider the wisest book ever written, there is a great line that goes like this: “Care about people’s approval and you will be their prisoner.”
-And the truth of the matter is that once you care about what others think of you, and once you start chasing after their validation and approval, taking everything other people say and do personally, you immediately become their prisoner and their slave… Don’t allow them to put you in that position.
-Remind yourself constantly that what people think or say about you, is none of your business.
-And that their negativity has little or nothing to do with you, but a lot to do with who they themsleves are.
+In The Tao Te Ching (500BC), a work many consider one of the wisest book ever written, there is a great line that goes like this: “Care about people’s approval and you will be their prisoner.”
+Once you care about what others think of you, and once you start seeking their approval and validation, taking every actions and words of others’ personally, you immediately become their slave; you become their prisoner.

 5. It’s not worth your time and energy.

 How much time and energy are you willing to waste trying to understand why certain people don’t like us?